Bertie Ahern: Early political career

 In 1980, due to the illness of the actual Chief Whip, Seán Moore, he was effectively running the office.
-Ahern increased his personal vote in all three general elections of 1981 and 1982, even out-polling his running mate, George Colley, previously a candidate for Taoiseach.
+Ahern increased his personal vote in all three general elections of 1981 and 1982, out-polling his running mate, George Colley, previously a candidate for party leader.
 In the short-lived Fianna Fáil government of 1982, Ahern served as Government Chief Whip.
 Fianna Fáil were then consigned to the opposition benches for five years.
 During this period Ahern became Fianna Fáil Spokesperson on Labour.
 In 1986, he became Lord Mayor of Dublin.
 During his tenure, he organised the Dublin Millennium festival.